Apply now with Northfield Savings Bank

 HOW MUCH CAN MY BUSINESS BORROW UNDER PPP?

-Maximum PPP loan amount is 2 months of average monthly payroll costs from the last year plus an additional 25% of that amount.
+Maximum PPP loan amount is average monthly payroll costs from the last year multiplied by 2.5.
 Total loan amount will not exceed $10 million.
 Seasonal or new businesses will use different methods to calculate payroll costs.
 An annualized compensation cap of $100,000 per employee factors into payroll cost calculation.
+The PPP Flexibility Act does not change loan amount calculation rules.
+Borrowers now have a 24 week covered period in which to utilize their loan proceeds for allowed purposes.
+The SBA is not allowing changes to existing loan amounts for Borrowers who claim they relied, to their detriment, upon PPP rules in effect when they calculated their loan amount.

 HOW DOES A BUSINESS CALCULATE ITS MAXIMUM LOAN AMOUNT?